-Resolve all filtered input to absolute or canonical representations
+Resolve all filtered input to absolute or canonical representations before processing.

 Strategy: Output Encoding